Disaster Governance

 Marcel Bandur | Research Assistant | Asia Research InstituteWhat is Disaster Governance?

-A Career in Disaster Governance is very interesting.
-Internet is brimming with pages on How to get into Disaster Governance, while one should first understand What is a Career in Disaster Governance.
+Disaster Governance is a great Career option.
+Understanding Why one wants to choose a Career in Disaster Governance is phenomenally more important than figuring out How to get into Disaster Governance.
 The most authoritative source of information on Disaster Governance is someone with real experience in it.

-Research Assistant Marcel Bandur is an experienced professional with 5 years in Disaster Governance.
-Research Assistant Marcel Bandur outlines Disaster Governance as:
+Research Assistant Marcel Bandur invested 5 years in Disaster Governance.
+Research Assistant Marcel Bandur defines Disaster Governance as:

 Disaster Governance involved the strategies through which government authorities, public servants, media, private sector, and civil society coordinate in communities, and on regional and national levels in order to manage and reduce disaster and climate-related risks.